 As cheap as they may appear, every tower I encountered at the castle was climbable.
 And they all provided great views of the surrounding town and mountains.
 From the tower, I could also get a better sense of the scale of the rest of the complex.
 Clearly, there was still much to explore.

 The Upper Citadel

 Entering the Upper Citadel, I passed through a corridor which revealed the striking difference between the original fortress and the newly constructed version.
-If Rabati Castle were to be left untouched for a couple hundred years from now, I think it’s clear which side would hold up better.
+If Rabati Castle were to be left untouched for the next couple hundred years, it’s clear which side would hold up better.

 Reaching the central area of the Upper Citadel, the Ottoman influence became more apparent.
 I approached what appeared to be a traditional Ottoman-style courtyard, featuring some small pools of water entirely decorated in intricate mosaics.